MickeyRedecker/WebCNC-Backend/README.md

 ### stopping the backend

 If you want to stop the backend, just kill the process (with STRG `+` C on Linux).
-If the *server.shutdown* is set to *true* in the application.properties, it will perform a graceful shutdown that finishes all active HTTP requests, but maximally for the duration of the *spring.lifecycle.timeout-per-shutdown-phase* value.
+If the *server.shutdown* is set to *graceful* in the application.properties, it will perform a graceful shutdown that finishes all active HTTP requests, but maximally for the duration of the *spring.lifecycle.timeout-per-shutdown-phase* value.